manasthakur/learn-vim/README.md

 By the end, you will be able to proudly call yourself a _Vim expert_.
 So let's get started with [(Not just an) Intro](module-1).

-Feel free to send bricks as well as bouquets to `manasthakur17@gmail.com`.
+Feel free to send bricks and bouquets to `manasthakur17@gmail.com`.
 You can follow me on [twitter](https://twitter.com/manasthakur17) for updates.

 _p.s._ I plan to create an accompanying video-series with screencasts in near future.